The Confident Eater

 When one food touches another, and particularly a non-accepted food, this can bring up all sorts of fears about how it may affect the food that is comfortably eaten.
 Will it make it taste or feel different, for example.

 2.Off-putting.
-It can be really off-putting to have a food that is not in the comfort zone on the plate, next to a favoured food.
-A good way to understand this as an adult is to think about how uncomfortable you would probably be if there was a hair curled next to your potatoes.
+It can be off-putting to have a food that is not in the comfort zone on the plate, next to a favoured food.
+A good way to understand this as an adult is to think about how uncomfortable you would be if there was a hair curled next to your potatoes.

-This is absolutely not to say that you should not have non-favoured foods on the plate.
+This is not to say that you should not have non-favoured foods on the plate.
 In fact, you absolutely should be working towards this.

 3.The visual.
 Separate foods can look cleaner, clearer, and therefore more appealing.
 We do eat with our eyes, and this is especially true of a fussy eater.
 That first look – as many parents will attest to – can be the make or break.